JiminWu/Bio-FlatScope/README.md

 ## 3D Reconstruction
 ### Data Files
-Two files are necessary for 2D reconstruction:
+Two supporting data files are necessary for 3D reconstruction:
   1. A stack of point spread functions (PSFs) at different axial distance, saved as a ".mat" file.
   2. Raw capture from Bio-FlatScope, saved as an image (.tiff).
 ### Included Example